apache/jena-site/source/documentation/fuseki2/fuseki-config-endpoint.md

 #### Case 2: Dataset level operation.

-The 3 SPARQL standard operations for a read-write dataset:
+The 3 SPARQL standard operations for a read-write dataset, request are sent to <tt>http://<i>host:port</i>/dataset</tt>.
+There are no named endpoint services.

     <#service> rdf:type fuseki:Service ;
         fuseki:name     "ds-rw" ;